SF-1856

 Minnesota S.F.
 No. 1856 — A bill for an act relating to health insurance; prohibiting the use of artificial intelligence in the utilization review process; authorizing enforcement by the attorney general; amending Minnesota Statutes 2024, sections 62M.02, by adding a subdivision; 62M.09, subdivision 3; proposing coding for new law in Minnesota Statutes, chapter 62M.

-Categorically prohibits the use of artificial intelligence in any part of the utilization review process in Minnesota, including review, evaluation, determination, and appeals.
+Prohibits the use of artificial intelligence in any part of the utilization review process conducted by utilization review organizations in Minnesota, including review, evaluation, determination, and appeals.
 Requires the physician making an adverse determination to attest in writing that AI was not used.
-Any adverse determination made in violation of the prohibition is automatically null and void, notwithstanding existing limitations on remedies under section 62M.14.
-Enforceable by the Minnesota Attorney General under section 8.31.
-The bill amends existing utilization review statutes in Chapter 62M and applies to utilization review organizations operating in the state.
+Any adverse determination made in violation is null and void.
+The attorney general is authorized to enforce the prohibition under section 8.31.
+The bill amends Minnesota's existing utilization review statute (Chapter 62M) and does not define specific covered entities beyond utilization review organizations already governed by that chapter.

 Summary

-Categorically prohibits the use of artificial intelligence in any part of the utilization review process in Minnesota, including review, evaluation, determination, and appeals.
+Prohibits the use of artificial intelligence in any part of the utilization review process conducted by utilization review organizations in Minnesota, including review, evaluation, determination, and appeals.
 Requires the physician making an adverse determination to attest in writing that AI was not used.
-Any adverse determination made in violation of the prohibition is automatically null and void, notwithstanding existing limitations on remedies under section 62M.14.
-Enforceable by the Minnesota Attorney General under section 8.31.
-The bill amends existing utilization review statutes in Chapter 62M and applies to utilization review organizations operating in the state.
+Any adverse determination made in violation is null and void.
+The attorney general is authorized to enforce the prohibition under section 8.31.
+The bill amends Minnesota's existing utilization review statute (Chapter 62M) and does not define specific covered entities beyond utilization review organizations already governed by that chapter.

 Enforcement & Penalties